I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 But, I’ll argue that every one of those SEO disciplines arises (or should arise) as a result of a solid keyword strategy.
 This isn’t a question of whether the chicken or the egg came first.
-Keyword strategies come first, then content, on-page optimization, link building, then auditing the entire mess afterwards for the inevitable issues we cause.
+Keyword strategies come first, then content, on-page optimization, link building, then auditing the entire mess afterward for the inevitable issues we cause.

 The net result is our website more than tripling its traffic.
 And it’s mostly thanks to data-led keyword research and content creation strategy.
+To start ranking for keywords, you must use an SEO strategy that takes into account the right keyword, the search engine being used and the target audience that will be looking up that search term.

 It’s not black magic, and anyone can do it.
 So let’s get started.